Mark Cuban recently said that the two best forms equity for entrepreneurs are: sweat equity and customer equity.

 If you only have one salesperson on the role, you don’t know if they’re performing or not, telling truth or not.

 If you have two people, that is better.
 You create competition but sometimes two people could be friends.
-And they can kind of collude.
+And they can kind of collide and collude.

 When you have three, you have the odd person.
 You have real competition and you get all the answers you need.